Comeback (sports): Baseball

 In baseball, a comeback is theoretically possible at any point in the game up until the event that ends the game itself.
 There are no time constraints that would prevent a team from using its very last opportunity for play to score enough consecutive runs to win the game (or to tie the game, forcing extra innings).

+The 2004 American League Championship Series is called by many to be the "greatest comeback in sports history".The Red Sox became the first, and to date, only team in MLB history to come back from a 3–0 series deficit and ultimately win a best-of-seven series.
+The Red Sox did so against their archrival, the New York Yankees, who defeated them 4-3 the year before in the 2003 ALCS.The Red Sox went on to sweep the 2004 World Series against the St. Louis Cardinals, ending the Red Sox's 86-year championship drought, colloquially known as "The Curse of the Bambino".

 In terms of individual games, on three occasions in Major League Baseball history, a team has come back from being twelve runs down to win the game: